cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.1_the_elements_of_programming/exercise_1.08.md

 > Use this formula to implement a cube-root procedure analogous to the square-root procedure.
 > (In Section 1.3.4 we will see how to implement Newton’s method in general as an abstraction of these square-root and cube-root procedures.)

+---

-We can use the same approach as for the previous exercise:
+We follow the same approach as in the previous exercise:
 ```scheme
 (define (improve guess x)
   (/ (+ (/ x